jrgamez/CS573-dataviz-final-project-report/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * Is there a relationship between age and income category?
+ * Is there a relationship between card ussage and age or income category?
- * How do income categories compare to each other in terms of credit limits and utilization ratios?
+ * How do income categories compare to each other in terms of credit limits?
  * Do female customers use the credit card more than male customers?
  * Do people with higher education level use the credit cards more?
  * Is there a relationship between attrition flag and age, education level or income category?